-Trump’s treatment of women has been in the spotlight continuously through this election cycle and reached new heights with the release of a 2005 tape in which he recounted a failed sexual encounter with then-Access Hollywood anchor Nancy O’Dell while they were both married to other people.
+Trump’s treatment of women was in the spotlight continuously throughout the 2016 election cycle and reached new heights with the release of a 2005 tape in which he recounted a failed sexual encounter with then-Access Hollywood anchor Nancy O’Dell while they were both married to other people.

 Here is a look at Trump’s relationship with Playboy Magazine.

 1. Trump Said in his 1990 Playboy Interview That He Would do Better in a Presidential Election as a Democrat

 Among the many interesting tidbits in Trump’s 1990 interview with Playboy – which can be read in its entirety here – is a discussion on politics.
 Writer Glenn Plaskin asked Trump which political party he was more comfortable with.
 He replied:

 Well, if I ever ran for office, I’d do better as a Democrat than as a Republican–and that’s not because I’d be more liberal, because I’m conservative.
 But the working guy would elect me.
 He likes me.
 When I walk down the street, those cabbies start yelling out their windows.

 Plaskin then asked Trump what his first move would be as president.
 He replied: